 Nick is an Actor, Improvisor and Writer living in Los Angeles, CA. Onstage Nick has trained at The Groundlings and iO West.
-He is a Sunday Company alum at The Groundlings and is the Artistic Director of Mi's Westside Comedy Theater.
+He is a Sunday Company alum at The Groundlings and is currently the Artistic Director of Mi's Westside Comedy Theater.
 He is also the co-owner of Voodoo Comedy in Denver, Colorado.
-You can catch him on LA’s critically acclaimed Harold team King Ten at iO West and shows at Westside Comedy Theater.
+You can catch him on LA’s critically acclaimed Harold team King Ten and County Line at M.I.'s Westside Comedy Theater.

 On TV, Nick has been on the Emmy-Award winning shows The Office and Grey’s Anatomy.
 He has also made appearances on Jimmy Kimmel Live, Stan Against Evil, Raising Hope, New Girl and Parks and Recreation.
 Nick has been improvising and teaching for over 15 years and has taught and performed at many festivals in the U.S. and around the World including: The Phoenix Improv Festival, San Francisco Improv Festival, Improv Fest Ireland, Seattle Improv Festival, Red Rocks Improv Festival in Utah, Out of Bounds in Austin, TX and many more.
 He is also Co-Founder of the The Improv Network.
 Feel free to following him @nickarmstrong on Twitter and @mrenergy on Instagram